Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.0

+2.3.4:
+* Adding in the experimental work in prep for Bosshandler.

+2.3.1:

+* No Defect: Actually remembered to check in the Rune of Nerubian Carapace change.

 2.3.0:
 * Update for 3.3.
 * Check ins for Ability base class and some implmented classes - not utilized yet